Defining custom rules

 is called, inside middleware or directly inside a route,

-this custom local rule will be executed and deny the request if the body doesn’t
+this custom rule will be executed and deny the request if the body doesn’t

 pass validation.